 ASSIGNMENT AND ASSUMPTION AGREEMENT

-This Assignment and Assumption Agreement, dated as of , 2001 (this “Assignment Agreement”) is made by and among Mercado Gas Services, Inc. (“Assignor”), Williams Energy Marketing & Trading Company (“Assignee”), and Enron North America Corp. (“ENA”).
+This Assignment and Assumption Agreement, dated as ofApril 5, 2001 (this “Assignment Agreement”) is made by and among Mercado Gas Services, Inc. (“Assignor”), Williams Energy Marketing & Trading Company (“Assignee”), and Enron North America Corp. (“ENA”).

 W I T N E S S E T H

-WHEREAS, Assignor and ENA have entered into a number of swap, option or other financially-settled transactions (the “Transactions”), [copies of which are attached hereto and] which Transactions are described on Schedule 1 attached hereto and made a part hereof for all purposes;
+WHEREAS, Assignor and ENA have entered into a number of swap, option or other financially-settled transactions (the “Transactions”), copies of which are attached hereto and which Transactions are described on Schedule 1 attached hereto and made a part hereof for all purposes;

 WHEREAS, Assignee and ENA have entered into an ISDA Master Agreement dated as of June 18, 1993, as the same may from time to time be modified, amended and supplemented (the “Master Agreement”);